How to pay your credit card bill

 What you’ll learn:

-• Paying your credit card bill on time each month could help you improve your credit scores and avoid paying interest.
+Paying your credit card bill on time each month could help you improve your credit scores and avoid paying interest.

-• A grace period typically gives you 21 days where you may not be charged interest on credit card purchases.
+A grace period typically gives you 21 days where you may not be charged interest on credit card purchases.

-• Setting up automatic payments or reminders, requesting a specific payment due date and sticking to a budget could help you manage your credit card payments.
+Setting up automatic payments or reminders, requesting a specific payment due date and sticking to a budget could help you manage your credit card payments.

-How do you pay a credit card bill?
+How to pay your credit card online

 When should you pay your credit card bill?

 Credit card billing cycles typically last about a month.
-At the end of the billing cycle, your issuer will send you a credit card statement that lists your account activity, the minimum payment and a due date.
+At the end of the billing cycle, your issuer will send you a credit card statement that lists your account activity, the minimum payment and the due date.
+Credit card issuers are required by law to give you at least 21 days between the date your statement is mailed or delivered and the date your payment is due.
+As a result, you won’t pay any interest during this time.

 If you only make the minimum payment on your credit card, your credit card issuer may charge interest on the remaining balance and any new purchases.
-Plus it could take much longer to pay off your debt, potentially costing you more in interest over time.
+Plus, it could take much longer to pay off your debt, potentially costing you more in interest over time.

 Can you pay a credit card bill with another credit card?